firecat53/dockerfiles/btsync/README.rst

 Docker Btsync
 =============

 This is a Dockerfile to set up Bittorrent Sync.
-Add a customized btsync.conf if desired and uncomment the ``ADD btsync.conf`` line.
-Make sure the listening port in btsync.conf matches the <PORT> value when running the container.
-If you don't want to use the web interface, you can remove port 8888 from the ``docker run`` statement.
+If you want a custom btsync.conf, add it to the root directory before building and edit the Dockerfile and start.sh.
+Otherwise, just edit the values from the webui.

 We'll assume that the data directories to by sync'd will all live under one directory that can be mounted via ``-v <host_dir>:/data``.
 The config/logging directory will live in a data-only volume.